stormpath/stormpath-documentation/source/saml_idp_guides.rst

 #.
 Next, enter in a name and (optionally) a description, then set the Directory's status.

 #.
-For both the "SAML SSO Login Url" and "SAML SSO Logout Url" fields, you will enter in the URL(s) gathered in step 1.2 above.
+For both the "SAML SSO Login Url" and "SAML SSO Logout Url" fields, you will enter in the URL gathered in step 1.2 above.

 #.
 For the "SAML X.509 Signing Cert" field, paste in the text content from the IdP certificate you downloaded in step 1.1.